 The eminent naturalist and lead author of Birds of Kenya and Northern Tanzania which for the first time, described and illustrated each of the 1,100 bird species of East Africa

-Now in his 90s — has authored his latest book titled Turaco Country simply because his first posting as a young man to Africa was to Kakamega Rainforest in the 1960s
+Now in his 90s — has authored his latest book titled Turaco Country Reminiscences of East African Birding simply because his first posting as a young man to Africa was to Kakamega Rainforest in the 1960s

-This extraordinary concentration of biodiversity is more remarkable for the fact that the park uniquely is located within the precincts of a major capital city.
+This extraordinary concentration of biodiversity is more remarkable for the fact that the park is simply located within the precincts of a major capital city

 “there was a desperate measure meant to send a message to the world about poaching of Kenya’s Elephant”